HISTORY OF THE

 Following completion of a series of detachment operations providing exemplary fleet antisubamarine warfare support PATRON FOUR departed Kaneohe Bay for a split site deployment in November 2010, supporting assets in both 5th and 7th Fleet areas of responsibility.
 Following the catastrophic earthquake and tsunami on March 11th, 2011, VP-4 forward-deployed to Misawa AB, Japan, in fewer than 24 hours and re-established CTG 72.4 as an operational entity and the first US aviation unit on-station for Operation TOMODACHI.
 The Skinny Dragons provided 254 hours of critical humanitarian and disaster relief support to the Japanese people.

-The Skinny Dragons returned home in June 2013 after another succesful deployment.
-They are currently training for the next deployment slated for summer of 2014 and enjoying the beautiful island of Oahu.
-The Skinny Dragons of Patrol Squadron FOUR proudly look forward to many more years as the leader in US Navy Maritime Patrol Aviation, emboldened by their motto, “Pride and Excellence.”
+The Skinny Dragons safely returned home in February 2015 after another successful deployment.
+They are currently training for the next deployment slated for spring 2016 and enjoying the beautiful island of Oahu.
+Patrol Squadron FOUR continues to set the precedent with over 42 years of mishap-free flying, totaling over 265,000 flight hours.
+VP-4 proudly looks forward to many more years as the leader in US Navy Maritime Patrol Aviation, emboldened by their motto, “Family, Leadership, Integrity.”